 I am a graduate student in nutrition and food studies, and I am currently enrolled in a weight management class.
 We are questioning the issue of being fit and fat.
 Is it okay to be fit and fat?
 What do you feel are the limits?
 Is it better to be fit and fat than unfit and thin?
 I am interested in your opinion.
 Please write back.
 I love your web site!!

-Don’t forget that lifestyle choices are also a sizeable component of overall fitness.
-For example, someone who does not fall within the "overweight" BMI weight range but is a regular smoker might have less heart and lung capacity than someone who is within the "overweight" BMI weight range.
-Smoking could also put them at a greater risk for serious conditions like lung disease.
-By the same token, a person within the "overweight" BMI weight range who gets more physical activity than someone in the "normal" BMI weight range might have a healthier heart and stronger muscles.
+When assessing a person’s physical fitness, it’s not enough to just consider their weight or body fat, but also take into account their lifestyle.
+For example, someone who doesn’t fall within the overweight BMI weight range but is a regular cigarette smoker might have less heart and lung capacity than someone who is within the overweight BMI weight range but doesn’t smoke.
+By the same token, a person within the overweight BMI weight range who gets more physical activity than someone in the normal BMI weight range may have a healthier heart and stronger muscles.